 Another example is that you are managing a project to build a highway.
 One of your contractors walks off the job.
 Activities under his responsibility were in the critical path.
 Although you assigned a new contractor for the job, you will not complete the project on time.

 At this stage, you will raise a change request to extend the schedule baseline by one month and will try to get it approved by the client.

 What is the Difference Between Configuration Management and Change Management?

-As we mention in the first paragraph, change management and configuration management are complementary to each other.
+As we mention in the first paragraph, both concepts are complementary to each other.
 However, there are some differences between them.

 - Configuration management focuses on the configurable items (product, service, result, component) whereas change management focuses on the process.

 - Changes to some of the configurable items may not require a formal change management process.

 - Change management leads many kinds of changes that can impact on the baseline, whereas configuration management leads the changes which are specific to the product configuration.

 - A Change Management Plan leads the project team in terms of making any kind of change on the project, especially the ones that can affect the scope, schedule baseline, and cost baseline.
 On the other hand Configuration Management Plan leads the project team in making changes which are related to the Product Configuration.

 Note: Some people think that configuration management is only done for the products.
 This is not correct.
 Configuration management can be done for any type of artifact including product, processes, plans, and baselines according to the PMBOK Guide.

 Configuration Management and Change Management systems are used to manage different types of changes in a project.
 Many people are familiar to change management term but configuration management is not much-heard if you are not working in the IT business field.
 Simply put, Change management is a comprehensive process deals with change requests, however, configuration management deals with configurable items.